soccertrack/funfacts/React.md

 - [Prettier](https://prettier.io/)
 - [VS Code](https://code.visualstudio.com/)

-### 05. Update Highlights
+### 05. Show Update Highlights
 One of the tool that we use to show render update is in React Dev Tools.
-Go into Chrome dev tools (Cmd, Shift+i) and go to React tab.
+Go into Chrome dev tools (Cmd, Option+i) and go to Components tab.

-Click on the "Updates" tab.
+Next to the search box, click on the `settings` icon.
-Click on the "Show update indicator" checkbox.
+Click on the " Highlight updates when components render" checkbox.

+This tool is invaluable to show when your React application does unneccessary updates which is bad for performance.

 ### 06. React StrictMode
 You may have seen the following code.
 This code enables `StrictMode` for React development.